-Resistance from the Corporate Sector: Large corporations may oppose strict liability laws, fearing increased litigation and financial burdens.
-Lobbying efforts could weaken legislative efforts, as seen past attempts at corporate accountability reforms.
+• Resistance from the Corporate Sector: Large corporations may oppose strict liability laws, fearing increased litigation and financial burdens.
+Lobbying efforts could weaken legislative efforts, as seen in past attempts at corporate accountability reforms.

-- Judicial and Procedural Hurdles: The slow-moving judicial system in India may limit the effectiveness of corporate manslaughter prosecutions, requiring procedural reforms to ensure timely convictions. - Lack of Awareness and Enforcement Capacity: Many government agencies the expertise to investigate corporate negligence cases.
-Specialized training for law enforcement, prosecutors, and regulators would be required to enforce corporate manslaughter laws effectively1882.
+- Judicial and Procedural Hurdles: The slow-moving judicial system in India may limit the effectiveness of corporate manslaughter prosecutions, requiring procedural reforms to ensure timely convictions. - Lack of Awareness and Enforcement • Capacity: Many government agencies lack the expertise to investigate corporate negligence cases.
+Specialized training for law enforcement, prosecutors, and regulators would be required to enforce corporate manslaughter laws effectively.

-Potential Legal Framework: A Model for India: To address these challenges, India could Corporate Manslaughter and consider a Criminal Negligence Act, modeled after the UK's Corporate Manslaughter and Corporate Homicide Act, 2007, with specific adaptations:
+Potential Legal Framework: A Model for India: To address these challenges, India could consider a Corporate Manslaughter and Criminal Negligence Act, modeled after the UK's Corporate Manslaughter and Corporate Homicide Act, 2007, with specific adaptations:

+- Broad Scope of Liability: The law should cover all industries, including hazardous sectors like manufacturing, pharmaceuticals, and infrastructure.

+- Corporate Culture and Compliance

+Provisions: Inspired by Australia's

+corporate culture model, the law should

+mandate risk assessment protocols and

+compliance audits, ensuring

+corporations actively prevent negligent

+deaths.

-- Broad Scope of Liability: The law should cover all industries, including hazardous like manufacturing, sectors pharmaceuticals, and infrastructure. - Corporate Culture and Compliance Provisions: Inspired by Australia's corporate culture model, the law should mandate risk assessment protocols and compliance audits, ensuring corporations actively prevent negligent deaths. - Prosecution of Parent and Subsidiary Companies: multinational Many corporations operate through subsidiaries to escape liability.
-The Indian framework must hold parent companies accountable for subsidiary negligence. - Mandatory Compensation and Victim Redressal: Establishing a compensation fund for victims of corporate manslaughter, funded by fines and penalties, would ensure immediate relief for affected families.
+- Prosecution of Parent and Subsidiary Companies: Many multinational corporations operate through subsidiaries to escape liability.
+The Indian framework must hold parent companies accountable for subsidiary negligence.

+- Mandatory Compensation and Victim Redressal: Establishing a compensation fund for victims of corporate manslaughter, funded by fines and